Ometria/ometria.react_native_sdk/README.md

 await Ometria.initializeWithApiToken('API_KEY');
 ```

-Once you've called this method once, you can access your instance throughout the rest of your application.
+Once you've called this method once, the SDK will be able to send events to Ometria.
+You can access your instance throughout the rest of your application.

 Ometria uses [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) to send push notifications to the mobile devices.